Skip to main content

 controls-build-platform-evidence

-slsa-build-l3-2Build platform restricts access to signing secrets; provenance signature is verified.Automatic:
+slsa-build-l3-2Build platform provenance signature is verified.Automatic:

-Manual proofs:
+Manual evidence:

 build-platform-certificate